rampedro/Classical-ML-React/README.md

-# Classical-ML-React
+# Python back end with javascript(react) front end

-This is a React application that uses D3.js to visualize several classical machine learning algorithms.
+In this application we are using D3.js to visualiuze data while also benefiting from some machine learning algorithms.

 All visualizations are computed through a Flask backend server.
-Each page has a "Background" section (on the bottom) if you wish to learn more about the algorithm itself.

 To run locally:
   - Download the repo.